mikehu404/pfsense-bbr/README.md

 <summary>

 ## Speedtest benchmark
-Install `py311-speedtest-cli` on pfSense box
+Install `py311-speedtest-cli` on pfSense box and use `speedtest` command to benchmark internet speed.
 Here is my result:
 | Configuration | Download | Upload |
 | -------- | -------- | ------- |